 In digital marketing, you might have been told “free” is a dirty word.
 In subject lines, it could get you blacklisted (it won’t) or in social media, it’s over-used (free is still better than paid).
 However, giving away something for free is one of the best ways to start a relationship, and when it comes to selling products and offer testing, this strategy has proven to be a huge asset to the marketing mix especially when the free product is assigned a value.

 Additionally, if you have a web magazine and archive, you have the opportunity to offer incredible value with a 14 or 30-day free trial, because you are offering the subscriber access to thousands of articles for what is absolutely zero cost to the publisher.
 Selling access is very different than selling print which allows us to really change the conversation with subscribers and we can emphasize the value of getting access to an archive, which often includes issues that have been sold out for years and unavailable in any other way.

-Over the last year we’ve talked a lot about Six Sigma offer testing.
+We talk a lot about Six Sigma offer testing.

 Six Sigma offer testing methods are used in direct marketing to test a control against a number of variables.
 You test each variable against the control in order to declare a winner and this continues until all the variables have been tested.
 This can take place over the course of a month, or over the course of a year depending on how many variables you have to test.

 Find out the CMS features that publishers require to manage an online publishing business.
 Download a FREE copy of 7 Ways Haven Wordpress Goes Beyond Wordpress, and discover the features all publishers should have access to for a bigger audience, greater revenue, and higher profits.